aio-libs/aiohttp/docs/testing.rst

 Pytest
 ~~~~~~

-The :data:`test_client` fixture available from pytest-aiohttp_ plugin
+The :data:`aiohttp_client` fixture available from pytest-aiohttp_ plugin
 allows you to create a client to make requests to test your app.

 A simple would be::